 It’s Impossible To Forget These 5 Horrific Winter Storms That Have Gone Down In Wyoming History

-Living in Wyoming means dealing with cold, snowy winters every year.
-The winter of 2016-2017 was one of the worst in recent memory, and this winter is shaping up to be pretty darn cold, too.
-Still, nothing in recent years can compare to the brutal blizzards that have gone down as the worst winter storms in Wyoming history.
-Read about a few of the record-breakers below.
+Living in the Cowboy State means dealing with cold, snow winters every year.
+Winter in Wyoming is often terrible: the winter of 2016-2017 was one of the worst in recent memory.
+Still, nothing in the recent past can compare to the brutal blizzards that have gone down as the worst winter storms in Wyoming history.
+Read about a few of these record-breaking events below:

 Do you remember any of these historic, brutal storms?
 There are still plenty of stories about the Blizzard of 1949 to be heard throughout the Cowboy State.
 We’re certainly hoping for a milder winter in Wyoming this year!

 OnlyInYourState may earn compensation through affiliate links in this article.